 Vote for your decorations in “Light Up the City”

-To dress up downtown this year, the Cool Spring Downtown District is held “Light Up the City,” a decorating contest for the businesses downtown last year.
+To dress up downtown, the Cool Spring Downtown District holds “Light Up the City,” a decorating contest for the businesses downtown.

 Over 35 businesses, restaurants, and museums are decorating their storefronts, creating a beautiful path to walkthrough while you’re either window shopping or actual shopping.
 There are participating storefronts on Hay Street, Person Street, Maxwell Street, and more around town.